fivdi/pigpio/doc/gpio.md

 The real value set by pwmWrite is (dutyCycle * real range) / range.

 #### getPwmRange()
-Returns the duty cycle range used for the gpio.
+Returns the duty cycle range used for the GPIO.

-If hardware PWM is active on the gpio the reported range will be 1000000.
+If hardware PWM is active on the GPIO the reported range will be 1000000.

 #### getPwmRealRange()
-Returns the real range used for the gpio.
+Returns the real range used for the GPIO.

-If hardware PWM is active on the gpio the reported real range will be approximately 250M divided by the set PWM frequency.
+If hardware PWM is active on the GPIO the reported real range will be approximately 250M divided by the set PWM frequency.

 #### pwmFrequency(frequency)
 - frequency - an unsigned integer >= 0

-Sets the frequency in hertz to be used for the gpio.
+Sets the frequency in hertz to be used for the GPIO.
 Returns this.

-Each gpio can be independently set to one of 18 different PWM frequencies.
+Each GPIO can be independently set to one of 18 different PWM frequencies.

 The selectable frequencies depend upon the sample rate which may be 1, 2, 4, 5, 8, or 10 microseconds (default 5).
 The sample rate can be set with the configureClock function.

-If PWM is currently active on the gpio it will be switched off and then back on at the new frequency.
+If PWM is currently active on the GPIO it will be switched off and then back on at the new frequency.

 The frequencies in hertz for each sample rate are: